-I know you have a story to tell: your handwriting, your favorite color(s) and the pattern prints you choose are all giving you away – like reading a diary, because patterns do not lie!
+I know you have a story to tell: your handwriting, your favorite color(s) and the pattern prints you choose are all giving you away.
+It is like reading a diary, because patterns do not lie!
 In fact, never doubt patterns for the way you mix them is a testament of your uniqueness.
 But how do you match patterns and colors in home decor and get it right?
 This is my approach…

 I first wrote about mixing patterns like a pro here.
 Then I put together a video which includes a couple of examples, while I explain my approach in some detail.
 And now, I am finally getting down (after a lot of ups, downs and hick-ups) to briefing you here, for many of you still like to read.
 (But even so you may also want to watch the video).

 Now, patterns have a distinct theme depending upon their repeating motif.
-There are several types of patterns i.e. stripes, dots, damask, ikat, toile, damask, paisley, flower, tropical, plaids and checks – being the best known in the design industry.
+There are several types of patterns.
+Stripes, dots, damask, ikat, toile, damask, paisley, flower, tropical, plaids and checks being the best known in the design industry.
 Mixing all these makes decorating a whole lot more fun and interesting.

 Of course, patterns have been around forever and embraced by many different cultures over the years, giving them a historical identity among other things.
 In every case though, they have always been used in decorating thus, giving rise to a new wave of emotions with every new interpretation.

 For instance, about four-five years ago, chevron patterns had taken over.
 Nowadays, patterns is one of rising interior decorating trends that is steadily rising again even in minimal interiors.
 After all, maximalism is here yet again, and in many more ways than just wallpapers and luscious patterned fabrics, as a result of the need for more personalized spaces.
 Hence, patterns are the easiest way to help anyone do just that.